stlucasgarcia/brasilapi-ex/README.md

 I am working towards a stable 1.0.0 release with improved consistency and comprehensive API coverage.
 Here's what's planned:

-### 🔧 API Consistency & Naming

-- ✅ **Standardized English naming patterns**: All module names, function names, and public APIs use consistent English naming while preserving Portuguese field names from the original BrasilAPI responses in documentation for reference

 ### 🚀 Complete API Coverage

 Implement all remaining BrasilAPI endpoints to provide comprehensive access to Brazilian data:

-### 📚 Enhanced Documentation

-- Complete API documentation with Portuguese field references
-- Comprehensive examples for all endpoints

 ### Extras

-- Add validation and formatting for CNPJ and CPF using the [`brcpfcnpj`](https://hex.pm/packages/brcpfcnpj) package (if available and enabled in the configuration).
-Otherwise, fall back to our custom lightweight implementation.
 - Implement changelog for tracking changes and versions
 - Implement CI/CD pipeline for automated testing